All Products

 Modify ENI attributes

-You can modify the attributes of an ENI to meet your business needs.
-For a secondary ENI, you can change its name, description, and associated security groups.
-For the primary ENI, you can only change the name and description.
-To modify the security groups associated with the primary ENI, you must update the security groups associated with the ECS instance to which the ENI is bound.
+For a secondary ENI, you can change the name, description, and associated security groups.
+For the primary ENI, you can change only the name and description.
+To change the security groups of the primary ENI, change the security groups of the ECS instance to which the ENI is bound.

 • A secondary ENI must be associated with at least one security group.
 Each secondary ENI of an ECS instance can be associated with a limited number of security groups.
-For more information, see the Security group limits section of the "Limits" topic.
+For more information, see the Limits section of the "Limits" topic.

 • The secondary ENIs of an ECS instance and the security groups to which you want to add the secondary ENIs must use the same network type.
 If the secondary ENIs of the ECS instance and the security groups use the VPC network type, they must belong to the same VPC.

 • A secondary ENI can be added only to security groups that are of the same type (basic or advanced).
-For more information, see Basic security groups and advanced security groups.
+For more information, see Basic and advanced security groups.

 Procedure

-4. Click the ID of the ENI you want to modify to access the ENI details page.
+3. Click the ENI ID to go to the ENI details page.

 image

-• ENI Name: Click the 编辑 icon and follow the on-screen instructions to set a new ENI name.
+• ENI Name: Click the 编辑 icon to specify a new name.

-• Description: Click the 编辑 icon and follow the on-screen instructions to modify the ENI description.
+• Description: Click the 编辑 icon to specify a new description.

-• Replace Security Groups: Click Replace Security Groups.
-In the Replace Security Groups dialog box, select new security groups to add or remove the ENI from existing security groups.
-At least one security group must be retained.
+• Change Security Groups: Click Change Security Groups.
+In the Change Security Groups dialog box, add or remove security groups.
+Retain at least one security group.

-• The primary ENI is released with the instance and cannot be detached.
+• The primary ENI cannot be unbound and is released with the instance.

-• The instance to which the ENI is bound must be in the Stopped or Running state.
+• The ECS instance from which you want to unbind a secondary ENI is in the Stopped or Running state.

 ECS instance types that do not support the hot swapping feature of secondary ENIs